 In the case of technical packaged goods, which are often relatively heavy, it is necessary that the goods are firmly secured to the floor of the box to allow effective load securing.
 This is generally achieved by bolting.
 In this case, care must be taken to ensure that all points at which the film cover is punctured must be adequately sealed, for instance using intermediate rubber layers around the bolting points.
 The same applies to chocks and wedges.

-Figure 23: Example of a bolted connection between the packaged item and the floor of the box using sealing washers.
+Figure 23: Example of a bolted connection between the

 Even minimal damage or loss of airtightness of the film considerably reduces the effect of the protective film.